Henreact/First-Project-Node/README.md

 ## That´s my first project learning Node.js 🚀

-  - I was a simple project to learn HTTP protocol and how to use the verbs GET, POST, PUT, DELETE
+  - It was a simple project to learn HTTP protocol and how to use the verbs GET, POST, PUT, DELETE
   - I used express framework and Insomnia to test the code
   - In a few days I´m going to make a complete API